Advertiser Disclosure

 Official Airport Parking

 ATL has over 30,000 parking spaces available.
-From the airport parking, the terminals can be reached on foot or by riding the airport shuttle bus.
+From the airport parking area, the terminals can be reached on foot or by shuttle bus.

-Tickets are issued via automatic machines with fees available for hourly and daily parking.
-Parking options include Economy, Park Ride, and Gold Parker.
-The cost depends on if you want covered parking or proximity to the terminal.
+Tickets are issued by automatic machines, with fees for hourly and daily parking.
+Parking includes Economy, Park Ride, and Gold Parker.
+The cost depends on whether you want covered parking or proximity to the terminal.

-Hot Tip: Ongoing redevelopments at ATL will limit parking available in the north and south parking decks until 2027.
-Check for up-to-date parking availability before you travel on the airport’s website.
+Ongoing redevelopments at ATL will limit parking available in the north and south parking decks until 2027.
+Check the airport’s website for up-to-date parking availability before your trip.

 ATL Domestic Parking map

-Hartsfield-Jackson Atlanta International Airport — domestic terminal parking map.
+Hartsfield-Jackson Atlanta International Airport’s domestic terminal parking map.
 Image Credit: Hartsfield-Jackson Atlanta International Airport

-Located close to the terminal entrances, the north and south parking decks are perfect for drop-offs and pick-ups.
-Rates are $3 per hour for the first 2 hours, $4 per hour for 3 to 6 hours, with a daily maximum of $36.
+Near the terminal entrances, the north and south parking decks are ideal for drop-offs and pickups.
 Passengers can walk from the terminal to the north and south decks.
+Rates are:

-Accessible directly opposite the terminal, the daily parking garages offers 4-levels of covered parking.
-Rates are $3 per hour or $19 per day.
+Located directly across from the terminal, the daily parking garages offer 4 levels of covered parking.
+The parking rate is $30 per day.

-ATL West Deck Parking is located beyond the Park-Ride lots at 4199 Skytrain Way, College Park, GA 30337, and passengers can ride the Skytrain to this lot in 3-5 minutes Rates are $3 per hour or $16 per day.
+ATL West Deck Parking is beyond the Park-Ride lots at 4199 Skytrain Way, College Park, GA 30337, and passengers can reach this lot by SkyTrain in 3 to 5 minutes.
+Rates are $10 per hour, $30 per day.

-Located a little further from the terminal than the daily and hourly parking lots, the north and south economy parking lots are accessible to the terminal by foot or via the shuttle bus, which operates from 6 a.m. to midnight, 7 days a week.
-Rates are $3 per hour or $14 per day.
+A little farther from the terminal than the daily and hourly parking lots, the north and south economy parking lots are accessible to the terminal on foot.
+The parking rate is $20 per day.

-Park-Ride Lots A, B, and C are convenient to both domestic and international terminals.
-Parkers can ride the free shuttle bus from the parking lots to outside the check-in area, and from the ground transportation area near arrivals, on their return.
-Rates are $3 per hour or $10 per day.
+Park-Ride lots A, B, and C are a convenient option for both domestic and international terminals.
+Parkers can ride the free shuttle bus from the parking lots to the check-in area and from the ground transportation area near arrivals on their return.
+The parking rate is $15 per day.

-ATL Select Parking is located beyond the Park-Ride lots at 1800 Sullivan Rd.
+ATL Select Parking is beyond the Park-Ride lots at 1800 Sullivan Rd.
 College Park, GA 30337.
-Rates are $3 per hour or $10 per day.
+Rates are $15 per day for uncovered parking, $20 per day for covered parking, and $40 per day for oversize vehicles.

 Hartsfield-Jackson Atlanta International Parking Map - International Terminal

-Hartsfield-Jackson Atlanta International Airport — international terminal parking map.
+Hartsfield-Jackson Atlanta International Airport’s international terminal parking map.
 Image Credit: Hartsfield-Jackson Atlanta International Airport

-International Park-Ride is located west of Loop Road.
+International Park-Ride is west of Loop Road.
 Passengers can ride the free 24/7 shuttle bus for 3 minutes to the departures area of the international terminal and back from the arrivals area.
-Parking rates are $3 per hour and $14 per day.
+The parking rate is $30 per day.

 Gold Reserve Parking Program